 Germany’s second largest city is one of Europe’s largest ports.
 With several canals, access to the North Sea via River Elbe, and maritime history, Hamburg offers a different side of Germany from other popular cities like Munich or Berlin.
 There are many Hamburg neighborhoods, so deciding where to stay in Hamburg can be a daunting task.

 Fortunately, the city has excellent public transportation for easy access to all of the various neighborhoods of Hamburg.
 We’ve broken down the best Hamburg districts for visitors, found some cool places to stay in Hamburg, and will recommend several Hamburg hotels for every budget.

-We will cover off all types of Hamburg accommodation options from Hostels to luxury Hamburg hotels as well as how to decide where to stay in Hamburg, the best Hamburg hotels, best places in Hamburg to visit, the best places to stay in Hamburg, hotels near Hamburg attractions, Hamburg neighborhood guide and many more.
-Airbnb is also a great option for short or long stays.
+We will cover off all types of Hamburg accommodation options from Hostels to luxury Hamburg hotels as well as how to decide where to stay in Hamburg Germany, the best Hamburg hotels, best places in Hamburg to visit, the best places to stay in Hamburg, hotels near Hamburg attractions, Hamburg neighborhood guide and many more.

 This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.

 Table of Contents

 Altstadt – Where to stay in Hamburg city centre

 Hamburg’s Old Town and the City Centre are the most central places to stay in Hamburg.
 Staying in Hamburg town centre gives you easy access to all of the attractions of Hamburg, plus it’s convenient to the train station for the best day trips from Hamburg.
 Next to City Hall, Rathausmarket is a hub of activity and a good location to start your exploration of Hamburg.
 The Old Town section has many historic buildings, monuments and squares, many of which were rebuilt or restored after WWII.